-We get to produce films for all sorts of different reasons at Casual.
-Some of the ones that we’re most proud of are the ones which help to increase tolerance and understanding, making life tangibly better for those who don't fit the stereotype of normality – whatever that is.
+We get to produce films for all sorts of different reasons at Casual Films.
+Some of the ones that we’re most proud of are the ones which help to increase tolerance and understanding, making life tangibly better for those who don't fit the stereotype of normality — whatever that is.
 Fair enough, some of the greatest crimes against music have been committed in the name of diversity.
-“Ebony and Ivory”, while noble in aim, is so terrible that Sir Paul deserves to have his plaudits from the Beatles expunged from the ledger.
+“Ebony and Ivory”, while noble in aim, is so terrible that Sir Paul McCartney deserves to have his plaudits from the Beatles expunged from the ledger.
 Stevie Wonder frankly should have known better too.

 Anyway… we’ve pulled together some of our favourite Diversity and Inclusion projects to inspire you to get started:

-Rolls-Royce - live action/animated profiles
+Rolls-Royce — live action and animated profiles

 Celebrating our People — Kaz's Story